-This post gives an overview over OSB API service brokers and introduces an open source generic OSB using git.
+This post gives an overview of OSB API service brokers and introduces an open-source generic OSB using git.

 If you work as an Enterprise Architect, in a Cloud Foundation Team, in DevOps - or you're just interested in implementing the OSB API - this post is for you.

 In this post we will answer the questions:

 - How can cloud services be distributed enterprise wide?

 - What are the advantages of the OSB API?